 Doctors and practitioners like myself call this gastric distress too.
 The whole colon or your intestines are blocked.
 In their opening statement, the 2018 Expert Consensus Document created by the International Working Group for Disorders of Gastrointestinal Motility and Function they said, “Disturbances of gastric, intestinal and colonic motor and sensory functions affect a large portion of the population worldwide.”

 That’s a mouth-full.
 They’re saying most people are constipated.
+They came away with many constipation pain relief ideas including prebiotics and probiotics.
 I’d told you that just based on over 25 years of being a licensed health provider!
 The key issue is the lack of frequency of bowel movements.
 Hey, many people are searching for constipation pain relief, and they want it quick.